 How is the policy rate set?

-Monetary policy meetings and the Monetary Policy Report
+Monetary policy meetings and Monetary Policy Report

 All new relevant information and new assessments rarely point in the same direction.
 It is often the case that some factors suggest a higher policy rate, some factors imply an unchanged rate, while others may pull in the direction of a rate reduction.
-The Board must then weigh the various considerations against each other.
+The Committee must then weigh the various considerations against each other.

 The new policy rate is effective from the first business day following publication of the policy rate decision.